Kriváň (peak): Access

 The historical winding road built by miners for horse-drawn ore carts and used by hikers in the past, including the participants of the revered 1841 excursion, is between the green and blue trails and links up with the green trail above the timberline below Priehyba Ridge.
 The road is not marked, the Tatra National Park management decreed it off limits.
 It is partly obscured by shrubby mountain pines at higher elevations.

-Kriváň has been favored by those appreciative of its aesthetic and historical allure, as well as by those who seek vistas from the top.
-Polls of nature lovers at large as well as of connoisseurs have consistently rated it as Slovakia's most beautiful mountain.
+Kriváň is a popular destination for hikers and is noted for its cultural significance and panoramic views.
+Polls of both the general public and experts have consistently ranked it as one of Slovakia's most beautiful mountains.
 The 360-degree view from the top is among the best in Slovakia with the scenery ranging from the populated valleys of upper Liptov, Spiš, and distant parts of Podhale, to the rugged drops of its north face, and many of the notable peaks of the Tatras including Giewont over Zakopane, Rysy, Lomnický štít, and Gerlach, the highest peak of the Carpathians.
 The panorama is framed by the Western and Low Tatras, and by mountain ranges beyond them in good visibility.